Social contribution

 Our Social Performance Framework guides our approach as we seek to build trust, share timely information about our activities and understand the expectations of the communities where we are active.

-Social performance plans are updated annually in each community where we are active, including in the North West of Western Australia (Karratha, Roebourne, Exmouth, Onslow), United States Gulf Coast, Trinidad and Tobago, Mexico and Senegal.
+Social performance plans are updated annually in each community where we are active, including in the north west of Western Australia (Karratha, Roebourne, Exmouth, Onslow, Broome), the United States (Louisiana, Beaumont, Gulf Coast), Mexico, Senegal and Timor-Leste.
 The plans support projects and operating assets to identify their social performance priorities and highlight social licence to operate risks and emerging trends.
 Woodside leaders endorse their relevant plan to ensure they are fit for purpose and reflect the nature, scale and impact of our activities.

 Understanding community concerns